 Sarah Jamison is the antithesis of perfect.
 She’s a college dropout, a bit of a slob, and annoyingly opinionated.
 But she also makes the best macaroni and cheese Luke has ever tasted.
 A roommate wasn’t in Luke’s summer plans, but she’s here, so she and her macaroni might as well stay.

-One thing Sarah knows for sure is that she’s never going to end up like her mother who’s spent years hopelessly in love with a man who deserted her.
 Sarah is in Whispering Bay long enough to help out a friend, then she’s off to greener pastures.
 Spending a few weeks with the attractive, but acerbic Luke, won’t be any skin off her nose.
 Except, the two of them have more in common than she originally thought, and those blue eyes of his have a way of making her panties melt.

 As things between them begin to heat up, Sarah and Luke have to admit they’ve definitely fallen in lust with one another.
 But in love?
 No way.

 Luke Powers was recovering from a round of marathon sex when the gorgeous brunette lying next to him sat straight up in bed and hit him with those dreaded words no guy ever wanted to hear.
 “I think our relationship needs to go to the next level.
 Otherwise…” The ultimatum hung in the air, sucking up all the oxygen in the room.